B2B Marketing Attribution for Beginners

 Businesses should also rely on self- and sales-reported sources.
 They work as a first-click identifier and help reduce bias toward Google.

-6. Analyzing KPIs only inside of ad accounts
+6. Analyzing channel performance only inside ad accounts

 This is a grave mistake that many marketers make.